 By creating ‘mini' tasks, you can help users feel satisfied after each small chunk of activity, motivating them to keep moving forward:

-You can add a progress bar to your WordPress courses by using the Progress Map add-on for the GamiPress plugin.
+In addition to MemberPress Courses built-in tracking, you can add a progress bar to your curriculum by using the Progress Map add-on for the GamiPress plugin.
 You can create as many individual progress maps as you’d like, configure them to suit your needs, and decide which tasks to include as a part of each user’s progress.
-You can then place the maps anywhere on your site by using a shortcode.
+You can then place the maps anywhere on your site using a shortcode.

 2. Implement a Streak Tracker